MaximMukhanov/MaximMukhanov/README.md

 My name is Maxim and I'am a JavaScript frontend developer.
 I'am 22 y.o. from Russia with a passion for programming! 🤔

-I'am currently learning React Native and TypeScript🌱
+I'am currently learning React Native and Vue🌱

 ## My stack is 🔭
 **React, Redux, Redux-Thunk, Redux-Saga, Node.js, Express.js, PostgreSQL, MongoDB**